Frankie Bridge: Television appearances

 In November 2008, along with the Saturdays, Bridge appeared in the Channel 4 Hollyoaks spin-off Hollyoaks Later.
 They performed the song "Issues" in the 10-minute BBC drama Myths in January 2009, in the episode "A Syren's Call".
 Commenting on rumours about tension in the Saturdays, Bridge said, "You always see in the papers, that me and girls are always arguing, we really don't and there is no bitching at all."
 In the first episode of The Saturdays: 24/7 the band were shown gigging around the UK, without King, after she was taken ill after being bitten by a horse-fly and Bridge had to learn new lines of their song "If This Is Love" after she stated she didn't know all the song's lines.
 On 8 November 2010, Bridge took part in the paranormal television programme Ghosthunting with..., where she appeared with her bandmates.
 On the programme, the band investigated purported paranormal activity accompanied by host Yvette Fielding, who took them to visit three locations within the Welsh mountains: the clock tower, the manor and the kitchen block.
 In each of these areas, there have been countless reports of strange phenomena including the sounds of chatter coming from empty rooms, cooking smells coming from an empty kitchen, and reported ghostly sightings.
 During the time in the first location, Bridge said that she could smell someone cooking, although no one was in the kitchen.
 She also experienced a ghost throwing marbles at her, when there was no one there.
 When she was about to leave the haunted location the spirit of the little girl apparently threw marbles at them.
 In 2010, Bridge appeared in ITV reality series The Door where she had to pass through a series of doors and take on a number of tough challenges.
 The last star standing claims a cash prize for their chosen charity.
 Bridge was the first celebrity to be eliminated from the show after she could not put her hand in a bowl of spiders to get the key to the door to pass through to the next level.
 Bridge commented, "It's funny because I know when I watch it that I'll look like I hate every second of it but I absolutely loved it.
 I wanted it to keep going."
 Bridge was in talks to become a judge on The X Factor after Cheryl Cole left the panel following the 2011 series.
 She was later judged not to have a "high enough profile".
-Bridge also declined to appear on rival BBC talent show The Voice UK due to her "busy schedule".
+Bridge also declined to appear on rival BBC talent show The Voice UK owing to her "busy schedule".
 On 13 August 2014, Bridge announced on BBC Breakfast that she would be competing in the twelfth series of Strictly Come Dancing that would begin in September 2014.
 Her dance partner was Kevin Clifton.
 Bridge and Clifton placed runner-up in the final, along with Simon Webbe and Kristina Rihanoff.
 She became a co-presenter on ITV game show Cannonball alongside Freddie Flintoff, Maya Jama, Ryan Hand and Radzi Chinyanganya in September 2017.
 In January 2018, Frankie participated in And They're Off! in aid of Sport Relief.
 On 10 December 2020, Bridge appeared as a guest panellist on the popular ITV daytime show Loose Women.
 Frankie was confirmed to be a full-time panellist on 9 February 2021.
 In 2021, Bridge was announced as a contestant on the twenty-first series of I'm a Celebrity...Get Me Out of Here!.
 She reached the final and finished in third place.